ekt1701/Alexa-InfoCenter/README.md

 The woeid for the Yahoo Weather API, is set to my location, so you will need to change it for your location.
 You can find your woeid here: http://woeid.rosselliot.co.nz/

+The configuration is Runtime: Python 2.7, Handler: lambda_function.lambda_handler, Existing Role: lambda_basic_execution.
+The code is entered in-line.

 Warning: I'm a newbie to Alexa Skills Kit and Python, so the code will be sloppy, bug infested and perhaps cause your Echo to self-destruct... :)